AnimosWorkshop/Sor-Vault/Sign of Remembrance/Classes/Base Classes/Casters/Druid.md

 ### Proficiencies

-- Weapons: 1 simple or martial weapon of your choice
+- Weapons: 1 simple or martial weapon style of your choice
 - Armor: Next tier of armor
 - Tools: None
 - Saving Throws: None